Superconductors: orbital degrees of freedom, conservation laws and symmetries

 syst[lat.neighbors()] = -t * tau_z

-Note the new argument norbs to square.
+Note the argument norbs to square.
 This is the number of orbitals per site in the discretized BdG Hamiltonian - of course, norbs = 2, since each site has one electron orbital and one hole orbital.
 It is necessary to specify norbs here, such that we may later separate the scattering matrix into electrons and holes.
 Aside from this, creating the system is syntactically equivalent to spin example.
 The only difference is that the Pauli matrices now act in electron-hole space.
 Note that the tunnel barrier is added by overwriting previously set on-site matrix elements.

 The superconducting order parameter is nonzero only in a part of the scattering region - the part to the right of the tunnel barrier.
 Thus, the scattering region is split into a superconducting part (the right side of it), and a normal part where the pairing is zero (the left side of it).
 The next step towards computing conductance is to attach leads.
 Let’s attach two leads: a normal one to the left end, and a superconducting one to the right end.
 Starting with the left lead, we have: